ggonnella/prost/README.md

   and store the data in ProstDB, perform comparison tasks based on the ProstPy library and more.

+A number of features has been created in separate packages (installable using pip):

+- multiplug: a plugin system which allows to write plugins for Python programs in Nim, Python, Rust and Bash; this is the base of ProstPlugins
+- snacli: a system for creating scripts which can be run both from the command line (interactively) and from inside a Snakemake file;
+          this is the base of the ProstPy interactive scripts
+- attrtables: a dynamic system for storing entity attributes spread across multiple tables, including computation tracing metadata;
+              this is the base of the ProstDB attributes storage

 ## Code organization

 - ProstPy executable scripts are included in ``scripts``